 For the cheese crust

 • Gruyere cheese.
-If you have access to a Greek market get graviera cheese, the equivalent of Swiss gruyere.
+If you can access a Greek market, get graviera cheese, the equivalent of Swiss gruyere.
 Aim to get a cheese that is not too salty.
 I always get a block of cheese and cut in ½ inch thick pieces.
 You can also use pecorino romano, kefalotyri cheese, or any other semi-hard cheese you like.
 Be aware of the salt content of the cheese.
 Pecorino and kefalotyri tend to be very salty.

 • All-purpose flour, eggs, and bread crumbs.
 I only use two egg whites lightly beaten but you can use one whole egg lightly beaten if you prefer.